 How do I present a PowerPoint or a slide from any other program without laughing?
 This was one of the challenging questions that someone posted on Quora, and I decided to take up the challenge.
 Here is my answer based upon what I answered on Quora, but I have expanded this version extensively.

-First of all, when you ask how to present PowerPoint without laughing, do note that there may be only a few scenarios in which this question is applicable.
+First of all, when you ask how to present PowerPoint without laughing, there may be only a few scenarios in which this question is applicable.
 I may have not even imagined some of them, and add your own scenarios in the comments: )

 Here are some scenarios:

-- You are presenting within your family at an event such as a wedding.
+- You are presenting within your family at an event such as a wedding or a birthday party.
 Your slides may contain funny pictures and it may be difficult to speak with a straight face.
-But you cannot laugh because some content is best presented with a straight face because you have something even funnier coming up next!
+But you cannot laugh because some content is best presented with a straight face.
+Also, you may have something even funnier coming up next!

-- You are presenting at a board meeting with high stakes but there’s one slide that has a cartoon or a picture that needs to be presented.
-Yet, this visual is funny, but you have to ensure that you present it in a way that it does not look too funny.
-If you laugh, others in the audience may laugh too and the boss won’t be too happy.
+- You are not in a family environment.
+In fact, you are now presenting at a board meeting with high stakes but there’s one slide that has a cartoon or a picture that needs to be presented.
+Yes, this visual is funny, but you have to ensure that you present it in a way that it does not look too funny.
+If you laugh, it may appear unprofessional.

 - You are doing a Pecha Kucha style presentation, and even though you can laugh, laughing takes time!
 You have only 20 seconds to present each slide.